-On the 100th birthday of Dame Vera Lynn, we look at two iconic women from the Second World War, one British and one South African. both friends and both famed for singing to troops on quaysides.
+Dame Vera Lynn recently turned 100 years old and we look at two iconic women from the Second World War, one British and one South African.
+Both friends and both famed for singing to troops on quaysides.
 Here is Dame Vera Lynn (known to the troops as “The Forces Sweetheart”) on the left and Perla Siedle Gibson (Known to the troops as “The Lady In White”) on the right whilst Vera Lynn was on tour in South Africa in the 1950’s.

 This photo was taken at the M.O.T.H.
 Headquarters in Durban (Warrior’s Gate), in the centre between these two iconic women is South African military veteran Harold William (Nobby) Clarke who was a Custodian of Warrior’s Gate.

 Dame Vera Lynn, DBE (born Vera Margaret Welch on 20 March 1917), widely known as “The Forces’ Sweetheart”, she is an English singer, songwriter and actress whose musical recordings and performances were enormously popular during the Second World War.
 During the war she toured Egypt, India and Burma, giving outdoor concerts for the troops.
 The songs most associated with her are “We’ll Meet Again”, “The White Cliffs of Dover”, “A Nightingale Sang in Berkeley Square” and “There’ll Always Be an England”.

 She remained popular after the war, appearing on radio and television in the UK and the US and recording such hits as “Auf Wiederseh’n Sweetheart” and her UK Number one single “My Son, My Son”.
 Her last single, “I Love This Land”, was released to mark the end of the Falklands War.
 In 2009, at age 92, she became the oldest living artist to top the UK Albums Chart.